THE STORY AND THE CHARACTERS

 Plays Steve / Exec.
 Producer

 Plays DanMukesh Patel is a talented actor known for his intense and natural on-screen and stage presence.
-He appeared in the film "The Indian Wants the Bronx" and the play "Hardland."
+He appeared in the play "The Indian Wants the Bronx" and the film "Hardland."
 Mukesh was raised and educated in Leicester, England, studied drama at the NW Theater School before coming to Sacramento.

 Plays PaulJosh started his life out as a comedian at the ripe age of 17; he wasn't even allowed in the bars where he performed.
 After switching over to acting, he studied theater and film for two years to become a hidden gem in the film community.